matthewfranglen/postgres-elasticsearch-fdw/README.md

 If you want to run the tests for specific versions then you can then run the tests using `tests/run.py`.
 This takes the PostgreSQL version(s) to test using the `--pg` argument and the Elastic Search versions to test with the `--es` argument.
-The currently supported versions of PostgreSQL are 9.4 through to 11.
+The currently supported versions of PostgreSQL are 9.4 through to 12.
-The currently supported versions of Elastic Search are 5 and 6.
+The currently supported versions of Elastic Search are 5 to 7.
 You can pass multiple versions to test it against all of them.

 ### Test Failure Messages